HeheJuice/Radius-Modify-OneUI/README.md

 ### Installation
 - Flash in your Root Manager
-- KSU or other Kernel Root Manager might need to
+- KernelSU or other Kernel Root Manager might need to
    - Disable"Default Uninstall Module" in Settings
    - Meta Module installed (We only recommend MMRS_CI)